Harish-Prajapat/EVENT-MANAGEMENT-APIs/README.md

  Event Management API -- Assignment By Surefy Technologies

-These are the api for managine events , users and event-registration in Node.js, Express.js, PostgreSQL
+These are the api for events-management , users and event-registration using Node.js, Express.js, PostgreSQL

 Instructions For Setup